kevinolega/callcentertrainingtips/_posts/2012-10-23-super-powers.md

 I'll never be worthy.

-And just like the super powers it will become part of your reality.
+And just like the superpowers it will become part of your reality.

 That's right.